 In this Udacity Data Engineering nanodegree review, I will share my experience of taking this course along with its pros and cons.

-Planning to enrol in Udacity’s Data engineering nanodegree?
-Few months back I had same thoughts.
-I hope my feedback on Udacity’s Data engineering nanodegree will help you make the right choice.
+Planning to enrol in Udacity’s Data Engineering Nanodegree?
+A few months back I had the same thoughts.
+I hope my feedback on Udacity’s Data Engineering nanodegree will help you make the right choice.
 Here’s my story.

 After I graduated from college, I received a job opportunity as a Data Engineer in a biotechnology company.
 Working in that company, I came to know about various tools and techniques that were used by them such as Airflow, Spark, Apache Cassandra, etc.